 Friend to All Living Things: Piffany, whose most terrible crime is that she once smooshed a bug.
 And she did a week's penance just for that!!!

-Future Badass: Nodwick, thanks to the power of Save Points.
-To elaborate, Nodwick touched an artifact that basically engineered a Stable Time Loop - a good thing, as the group was caught up in a quest for the fate of reality shortly afterward.
-Nodwick's companions being their usual competent selves meant that Nodwick had to go back to the start of the loop repeatedly, eventually deciding to apply himself to the same skills so he could cover for their ineptitude, ending up a Fighter/Mage/Cleric of greater power than any of them.
+Future Badass: Nodwick, thanks to the power of Save Scumming.
+To elaborate, Nodwick touched an artifact that basically created a Save Point, sending him back in time every time he dies.
+Nodwick's companions being their usual competent selves meant that Nodwick had to go back to the start of the loop repeatedly, eventually becoming a Fighter/Mage/Cleric of greater power than any of them.
+His enhanced abilities don't last past the end of that comic, of course.

 Both Artax and Yeagar get a very negative version of this in some of their alternate futures.
 In A world without Piffany and It's A wonderful afterlife, we find out that without Piffany or Nodwick around, Yeagar and Artax get ensnared by (respectively) The Gauntlet of Supremacy and the Orb of Omniscience.
 In A World Without Piffany they also end up as dual Dragons to Big Bad Baphuma'al.